Stochastic gradient descent in high dimensions for multi-spiked tensor PCA: Introduction

-In light of the above discussion, the following questions naturally arise and motivate our work: \begin{itemize} \item[(i)] Can we characterize the global convergence of the effective population dynamics for gradient descent and its variants without relying on a two-timescale algorithm? \item[(ii)] Can we identify which fixed points are reached and determine their probabilities? \item[(iii)] Can we establish sample complexity guarantees for the empirical dynamics related to the previous two questions for SGD? \end{itemize} We address these questions in the context of the multi-spiked tensor PCA problem.
-To simplify the analysis, we assume that the unknown vectors are orthogonal.
-Our study reveals a much richer phenomenology compared to the single-spiked case.
-Specifically, we focus on three distinct notions of recovery which naturally arise: recovery of the spikes in the exact order, recovery of a permutation of the spikes, and recovery of a rotation of the hidden subspace.
-The main challenge of our analysis lies in simultaneously controlling the empirical noise and the interactions among the \(r^2\) inner products \(\langle \boldsymbol{v}_i, \boldsymbol{x}_j \rangle\) which arise in the population dynamics.
-This is crucial for quantifying the probability of reaching each fixed point during the recovery process.
-Our proof relies on systems of discrete-time difference inequalities, derived from the signal-plus-martingale decomposition method from~\cite{arous2021online,tan2023online}.
+These developments raise natural questions that motivate our study: (1) Can we characterize the global convergence of multidimensional effective population dynamics for gradient descent and its variants without relying on a two-timescale algorithm?
+(2) Can we identify which fixed points are reached and determine their probabilities?
+(3) Can we establish sample complexity guarantees for the corresponding empirical dynamics of SGD---the most widely used algorithm in practice?
+Our work addresses these three questions for single-pass online SGD in the multi-spiked tensor PCA setting, under the simplifying assumption that the unknown vectors are orthogonal.
+In our companion papers~\cite{langevin, gradientflow}, we also analyze continuous high-dimensional dynamics, such as Langevin dynamics and gradient flow, for the finite-rank spiked tensor model.
+Extensions to more practically relevant algorithms, such as multi-pass or reuse-based SGD, are left for future work.